Are you interested in ways to make him invest in you?

 The alternative is reciprocal investment escalation.

-And the virtuous cycle will feed on itself.
+And the virtuous cycle of mutual investment will start feeding on itself.

 Not only this attitude of reciprocal investment will foster more and more giving, but research shows that partners in equitable relationships are happier and last longer (Equity Theory of Love).

 See here a chart bar example of how a woman can lock in a higher quality man (starting from the bottom):

 Let’s now dig deeper on how you can get into a great relationship with the mutual investment virtuous cycle.